August 19, 2024

 Weekly nonprofit strategic planning meetings with high-level decisions makers are crucial during the initial phases to align on the overall direction and timeline.
 These meetings also help to create buy-in and understanding across all departments.

-After the initial development of the plan itself, governance processes should dictate the cycle of meetings, the involvement of high-level decision makers, and the ongoing management of stakeholders, product owners, and product teams.
+After the initial development of the plan itself, nonprofit strategic planning governance should dictate the cycle of meetings, the involvement of high-level decision makers, and the ongoing management of stakeholders, product owners, and product teams.

 Ongoing responsibilities for decision makers include: